Simulation

 A flag indicating whether to split the bounds at a specific location.
 Default is False.

-The index at which to split the bounds if split is True.
+The indices at which to split the bounds if split is True.
 Default is None.

 Returns: